Ross Perot Fast Facts

 December 1986 - In accordance with a buyout agreement, Perot resigns from the General Motors board of directors and sells all his GM Class E shares to receive approximately $750 million.

-1988 - Founds Perot Systems Corporation in Dallas, Texas.
+1988 - Founds Perot Systems Corporation in Dallas.

 1988-1994 and 1997-2004 - Member of the Perot Systems board of directors.